TheOddler/aplai/report/report.md

 p(5,4) | 12,982            | 92 899 324        | 11,068         | 108 855 366
 p(5,5) | 57,242            | 366 411 206       | 63,839         | 725 171 392
 p(6,1) | 156,980           | 982 498 648       | 124,253        | 1 354 737 953
-Table XXX: The last 6 results of Shikaku CHR with the normal and the alternate viewpoint
+Table: The last 6 results of Shikaku CHR with the normal and the alternate viewpoint

 Again, the CHR implementation is slower than the _ECLiPSe_, until we reach problem p(5,1) where we see that the CHR implementation is faster than the normal viewpoint of the _ECLiPSe_ implementation.